 Initial COBRA Notice

-The Consolidated Omnibus Budget Reconciliation Act (COBRA) applies to employers with 20 or more employees that sponsor group health plans.
+The Consolidated Omnibus Budget Reconciliation Act (COBRA) applies to employers with 20+ employees that sponsor group health plans.
 Plan administrators must provide an initial COBRA notice to new participants and certain dependents within 90 days after plan coverage begins.
 The initial COBRA notice may be incorporated into the plan’s SPD.
 A model initial COBRA notice is available from the DOL.

 Notice of HIPAA Special Enrollment Rights

 At or prior to the time of enrollment, a group health plan must provide each eligible employee with a notice of his or her special enrollment rights under HIPAA.
 This notice may be included in the plan’s SPD.
+Notice must be given to participants before or at the time of group health plan enrollment.
 Model language for this disclosure is available on the DOL’s website.